Collection relating to the service of Fergus Robert Cox, 1915-1917 - Part 6

 Hawkes Bay Vessel which was

-anchored in the harbour.
+anchored in the harbour,.
 Before

 we went aboard the ferry the orders

-were given to take all spurs off
+were given to take all spurs off.

-The object being to prevent accident
+The object being to prevent accidents

-by the sur chipping on the steps.
+by the spur tripping on the steps.

-We were soon allotted our por
+We were soon allotted our portionand of the ship and given

 lunch.
 A few boats of people Gathered